 Professor Rodrik is an economist whose research covers globalization, economic growth and development, and political economy.
+He is the recipient of numerous awards, including the inaugural Albert O. Hirschman Prize of the Social Science Research Council, and honorary doctorates from universities in Europe and Latin America.
 He is affiliated with the National Bureau of Economic Research, Centre for Economic Policy Research (London), and the Center for Global Development among other research organizations.
-He is the recipient of numerous awards, including the inaugural Albert O. Hirschman Prize of the Social Science Research Council, and honorary doctorates from universities in Europe and Latin America.
-He currently serves as Vice-President of the International Economic Association.
+He is currently President-Elect of the International Economic Association.

 Professor Rodrik's newest book is Straight Talk on Trade: Ideas for a Sane World Economy (forthcoming 2017).
 He is also the author of Economics Rules: The Rights and Wrongs of the Dismal Science (W.W.
 Norton, 2015) and The Globalization Paradox: Democracy and the Future of the World Economy ((W.W.
 Norton, 2011).
 His articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.